List of most expensive paintings: Background

 The earliest sale on the list below (Vase with Fifteen Sunflowers by Vincent van Gogh) is from March 1987; with a price of £24.75 million (£ million in currency).
 This sale tripled the previous record, and introduced a new era in top art sales.
 Before this, the highest absolute price paid for a painting was £8.1 million (£ million in currency) paid by the J. Paul Getty Museum for Andrea Mantegna's Adoration of the Magi at Christie's in London on 18 April 1985.
 The sale of Vincent van Gogh's Sunflowers was the first time a "modern" (in this case 1888) painting became the record holder.
 Old master paintings had previously dominated the market.
 In contrast, there are currently only nine pre-1875 paintings among the listed top 89, and none created between 1635 and 1874.

 An exceptional case is graffiti artist David Choe, who accepted payment in shares for painting graffiti art in the headquarters of a fledgling Facebook.
 His shares were of limited value when he was given them, but by the time of Facebook's IPO they were valued at around $200 million.

-The Red Vineyard (1888), the only painting the Dutch painter Vincent van Gogh sold during his lifetime.
-It was sold for roughly US$2,000 (today's value).
+The Red Vineyard (1888), the only painting the Dutch painter Vincent van Gogh sold during his lifetime which is documented.
+It was sold for 400 francs (US$2,765 in 2025).

 The list is incomplete with respect to sales between private parties, as these are not always reported and, even if they are, details like the purchase price may remain secret.
 For example, on June 25, 2019, the American hedge fund manager J. Tomilson Hill bought a recently rediscovered Judith and Holofernes (1607) attributed to Caravaggio, two days before it would have been auctioned in Toulouse.
 Though the Louvre Museum had turned down the opportunity to purchase it for €100 million, the painting was estimated to sell for $110 to $170 million.
 The actual purchase price was not disclosed, because of a confidentiality agreement attached to the private sale.
 Another example is a 2019 sale of The Seated Zouave by Vincent van Gogh.
 According to some sources, the painting had been sold by Argentine art collector Nelly Arrieta de Blaquier for $300 million, but the price was not confirmed by any of the parties involved.

 Vincent van Gogh, Pablo Picasso, and Andy Warhol are the best-represented artists in the list.
-Whereas Picasso and Warhol became wealthy men, van Gogh is known to have sold only one painting in his lifetime, The Red Vineyard, for (approximately $2,000 in 2018 dollars) in 1890, to the Belgian impressionist painter and heiress Anna Boch.
+Whereas Picasso and Warhol became wealthy men, van Gogh is known to have sold only one painting in his lifetime, The Red Vineyard, for (approximately $2,900 in 2026 U.S. dollars) in 1890, to the Belgian impressionist painter and heiress Anna Boch.